 In this study, the need for improvements in Ghanaian contractor performance, has been established.
 The study explores the causes of poor performance amongst Ghanaian contractors and the potential of benchmarking as a tool for improving performance to international competitive levels.
 A benchmarking tool has been developed for Ghanaian contractors.
 The critical success factors and the key performance indicators for performance improvement amongst Ghanaian contractors are identified.
 These are incorporated in the benchmarking framework developed.
-Also developed in this study is a performance of Ghanaian contractors.
+Also developed in this study is a performance measurement tool which can enable third parties to independently assess the performance of Ghanaian contractors.